EmitLab/CausalBench-Docs/docs/index.md

 This documentation serves as a guideline to CausalBench.

 ## [Installation](./install/)
-- Details how to install causalbench, what are the prerequisites...
+- Details how to install causalbench, and prerequisites.

 ## [Quickstart](./quickstart/)
 - A tutorial python notebook file on how to: